-At the time I encountered Loose Change, I was a) trying to recover from a long illness and b) preparing legal action against my former company.
-Both activities forced me to face the idea of “conspiracy” on a very real, personal scale.
+At the time I encountered Loose Change, I was preparing legal action against my former company.
+This activity forced me to face the idea of “conspiracy” on a very real, personal scale.

-Truth, Justice, and the American Way…and lies, intimidation, and, I would find out later, a whole LOT of cover-ups.
+Truth, Justice, and the American Way…and lies, intimidation, and a whole LOT of cover-ups.

-This was the fertile ground from which I viewed Loose Change in the comfort of my own home, from my bed, tapping the keys of my laptop with swollen fingers that could barely move.
+This was the fertile ground from which I viewed Loose Change in the comfort of my own home.
 I had been told my entire life to trust Authority; that if I trusted Authority, I would have some sort of protection and reward.